alma-iceee/Snake-on-Pure-Java/README.md

 ## About

 Very simple snake game code written on pure Java language.
-The main logic of the all code were taken from https://zetcode.com/javagames/snake/ (snake game logic) and https://www.youtube.com/channel/UCOs7Q7IeuzgRyARaEqif75A (game loop and architecture).
-Game uses "Constant Game Speed with Maximum FPS" Game Loop which can be found here: https://dewitters.com/dewitters-gameloop/.
+Game uses "Constant Game Speed with Maximum FPS" Game Loop.
+Main logic of game consist of two separate arrays x and y coordinates, without using double array with objects.

 Snake is the a one of the most famous older classic video game concept where the player maneuvers a line which grows in length, with the line itself being a primary obstacle.